sarraamara/RedditScraping/README.md

 # RedditScraping
-Very simple project that I wanted to try :
+Very simple project that looks fun to do :
 Scrape some top posts of a given subbreddit and its top comments of each displayed post

 - Required : JSoup

-V_1: For now, it only scrape a few top posts.
+V_1: For now, it only scrapes a few top posts.